mytangyh/genui/packages/genui_server/protocol.md

 1.  **UI Update (`addOrUpdateSurface`):** Adds or replaces a UI surface.
 This stream of updates is the **canonical source of truth** for the UI state.
 2.  **UI Deletion (`deleteSurface`):** Removes a UI surface.
-3.  **Final Message (`finished`):** A final message optionally containing the complete text response.
+3.  **Final Message (`message`):** A final message containing the complete text response.
 This signals the end of the response stream for this turn.

 ### `addOrUpdateSurface` Chunk